Praying Hands Bananas

 Praying Hands bananas are cultivated in Indonesia and can be found throughout the Southern Pacific.
 They are also popular with collectors and banana aficionados.
 Praying Hands bananas grow in bunches on the fruiting stems, called racemes, of an herbaceous plant.
 Bananas are the fruits of the largest herb on the planet.

 Praying Hands bananas are native to Indonesia and the Philippines.
 They are considered a novelty outside of their native area and are sometimes grown as an ornamental.
-They are cultivated throughout the Southern Pacific and are sometimes identified a ‘Thepanom’ or Musa paradisiaca.
+They are cultivated throughout the Southern Pacific and are sometimes identified as Musa ‘Thepanom’ or Musa paradisiaca.
 They grow well in Florida and are both drought and wind resistant.
 Praying Hands bananas are found throughout Indonesia and the Philippines and may be spotted in specialty markets and at farmer’s markets in Florida.

 Recipes that include Praying Hands Bananas.
 One is easiest, three is harder.